The People in the Cemetery

 TOM LARRY and MARY

 Tom, Larry and Mary were three youngsters with disabilities from a West Indian family of seven children who lived in the ground floor premises of a former corner shop in one of the poorest areas of Manchester.
 Their father was a hard-working railway man and a self-taught historian of the British monarchy.
 His wife carried almost all of the responsibility of trying to care for the seven children, and especially the 24/7 demands of Larry and Tom.
-In the continuing absence of any education or support for these two increasingly demanding children, the mother's health suddenly deteriorated and she died, leaving the father vainly trying to continue working while relying on another daughter, Martha (14), trying to replace the care the mother had been providing.
+In the continuing absence of any education or support for these two increasingly demanding children, the mother's health suddenly deteriorated and she died, leaving the father vainly trying to continue working while relying on another daughter, Martha (14), trying to replace the care which the mother had been providing.
 Though only 10, Larry was a huge, boisterous and energetic boy, physically very strong and powerful.
 He never intentionally set out to harm people but like the bull in the china shop, damage was inevitable.
 Tom was only 7 and had a genetic condition linked to his disability which meant he was very frail, needed help with feeding and seemed to catch whatever infection was passing around.
 With no alternative available to them, both Larry and Tom were admitted to Calderstones, and to the great credit of Martha and her father they managed to keep the other children including Mary together.
 Larry was to become one of the best known characters around Calderstones where the continual staff support, unlimited open space and a range of activities, channeled and then moderated his excessive energy and boisterous behaviour.
 He was successfully resettled to the Greater Manchester area in the late 1990's.
 Unfortunately, the frail Tom was not to follow him.
 He succumbed to one of the many infections which had blighted his short life and died 4 years later in Calderstones.

 DAVID and FRANCES